Gujari

-It is mostly spoken in northern Indian states, including Uttarakhand, Jammu and Kashmir, Himachal Pradesh, Uttar Pradesh, and Madhya Pradesh and in Northern Pakistani areas, including Gilgit-Baltistan, Khyber Pakhtunkhwa, Hazara and Azad Kashmir and also in the eastern parts of Afghanistan.
-Gujari has strong linguistic similarities to Rajasthani, Punjabi, Haryanvi, Gujarati, Dogri, and Pahari, especially in phonology and morphology indicating the bond between the two Indo-Aryan languages.

-It is spoken by 19% of Muslim Gujjars in Azad Kashmir and 9.
-5% in Jammu and Kashmir as the mother tongue.
-Gujari is written mainly in the Perso-Arabic script in Pakistan, but in India it is both written in the Perso-Arabic script and in Devanagari.

-Probably out of 16.
-3 million people (as of 2011) it is spoken by ethnic Gujjars in various north Indian states who have switched to regional languages elsewhere.
+Gujari is the second most widely spoken language in both India-administered Jammu and Kashmir (after Kashmiri), and Pakistan-administered Azad Kashmir (after Pahari-Pothwari).
+It is spoken by 19% of the population in Azad Kashmir and by 9.5% of the population in Jammu and Kashmir.

+It is also spoken in other areas of northern Pakistan including the northern half of Khyber Pakhtunkhwa (where it ranks after Pashto, Hindko, and Saraiki in number of speakers) and in Gilgit-Baltistan; and northern and western India including, Gujarat, Haryana, Himachal Pradesh, Madhya Pradesh, Maharashtra, Punjab, Rajasthan, Uttar Pradesh and Uttarakhand.

-In 1999 the government of then Indian state of Jammu and Kashmir recognized Gujari by including the language in the sixth schedule of the state constitution.
-In March 2025 the Government of Azad Kashmir included the Gujari an optional subject in the course curriculum for grades 6 and 8.
+In 1999 the government of India-administered Jammu and Kashmir recognized Gujari by including the language in the sixth schedule of the former state constitution.
+On 27 October 2025 the Provincial Assembly of Khyber Pakhtunkhwa made Gujari the sixth officially recognized language in the provincial assembly.
+In March 2025 the government of Pakistan-administered Azad Kashmir included Gujari an optional subject in the course curriculum for grades sixth and eight.

-Since 27 October 2025, the Provincial Assembly of Khyber Pakhtunkhwa has in its absolute and unanimous opinion included Gujari as part of its rules to promote the cultural and language diversity in the province.
-Since then, Gujari has become the sixth officially recognized language in the provincial assembly.

 Origin and history

 Origin

 Some scholars have linked the Gujari language's origins and characteristics to the Gurjar Apabhraṃśa, a language form described by ancient Sanskrit grammarians.

 In the Indian subcontinent, the language known as "Indik" eventually evolved into Sanskrit and became the language of the elite.
 As Sanskrit spread, it branched out into various regional languages, known as Prakrit or Indo-Aryan languages.
-Some researchers believe Gujari is one of these Prakrit, while others argue it's even older than Sanskrit, suggesting Gurjars spoke it when they arrived in India with the Aryans.
-This view posits that Gujari, with its regional variations, diverged slightly from Sanskrit.

 Rita Kothari noted that Gurjar Apabhramsa was used as a literary language by the 12th century, with references in poet Bhoja's work (1014 AD).
 Ancient Indian philosopher Patanjali's classification described Apabhramsa as languages spoken in northern India.
-However as per Shapiro & Michael, the term Apabhramsa is broadly applied in Indology, making it unlikely that Gujari was specifically known as Apabhramsa or directly descended from Gurjar Apabhraṃśa.
+However, the term Apabhramsa is broadly applied in Indology, making it unlikely that Gujari was specifically known as Apabhramsa or directly descended from Gurjar Apabhraṃśa.